allebone/help.omni.af.mil/docs/Status.md

 ## Status Dashboard

-If you are experiencing an issue not listed here, contact[Support] (/Contact)
+If you are experiencing an issue not listed here, contact [Support](/Contact/)